doismellburning/import-essentials/README.md

 I don't write a lot of CLI tools, but when I do, Click is invaluable for handling a lot of the core CLI bits, so I can spend my time and energy on the actual functionality.

+### [ty](https://docs.astral.sh/ty/) - "An extremely fast Python type checker"

+Types are great, type checking helps deal with entire classes of bugs, and ty is fast and good.

+Previously I was a [mypy](https://www.mypy-lang.org/) user but it added significant delay to my feedback loops that got frustrating fast.
+I've heard good things about [pyright](https://github.com/microsoft/pyright) but I rarely have a JavaScript runtime set up.

 ---

 [Kristian Glass](https://www.doismellburning.co.uk/)